dimagi/commcare-cloud/docs/setup/new_cluster.md

         $ sudo -H pip install ansible virtualenv virtualenvwrapper --ignore-installed six

-3. Initialize a log file to be used in the installation process.

-        $ sudo touch /var/log/ansible.log && sudo chmod 666 /var/log/ansible.log

 Create your user and configure CommCare Cloud
 ---------------------------------------------

 The "control" machine is used for managing the cluster.

-1. SSH into the control1 as the "ansible" user, and create a user for yourself.
+1. SSH into control1 as the "ansible" user, and create a user for yourself.
 (These instructions assume that the machines' names resolve to their IP addresses.
 Replace them with their IP addresses, if necessary.
 And, of course, if your username is not "jbloggs", adjust accordingly.)

         (jbloggs@host) $ ssh ansible@control1
         (ansible@control1) $ sudo adduser jbloggs